dmouscher/nomic/rules-public.md

 Gray Goo is a tradable item.
 At the end of every turn, the number of Gray Goo that players have in their inventory doubles.

 When this proposal passes, a random active player receives one Gray Goo.

+## 338

+#### Praise:

+Each member of any religion may once per turn praise the god of their religion.
+This action gives the religion 10 faith per player that participates.

+#### Praying:

+Any player of a religion may pray to their god for any one of the actions listed below on their turn only.
+This costs 30 of your religions faith.
+* An extra 1d3 on resource rolls
+* A blessing that protects them from any item that may target them for one round.